Driving the Taylor Highway Alaska

 Is driving the Taylor Highway dangerous?

-Is there cell service on the Taylor Highway?
+Is there cell service on Taylor Highway?

 On the Taylor Highway, we had no reception or cell phone coverage most of the time.
 Even after crossing the border into the Yukon, we had no cell phone reception.
 It was only in Dawson City we had a cell phone and internet reception.
 Therefore, before you go on this route, get the best map of this area – MILEPOST.
 The Milepost is a great resource for anyone traveling through Alaska by RV or car.
 If you are planning a road trip from the Lower 48 or Canada, we highly recommend purchasing it.
 The maps and information are invaluable.
+We used it also during our drive through Dalton Highway and during our Alaska road trips.

 Tips for driving the Taylor Highway Alaska